theramiyer/blog/content/post/2021/is-whitehat-jr-a-scam.md

 The 1:1 learning model of WhiteHat Jr is a win.

-The question then is, 'How competent are their teachers?'
+The question then is: How competent are their teachers?

 ## Employment